Equality methods and hashcodes

 You must also override hash() such that if x.equals(y) is true, then

 x.hash() === y.hash() is also true.
-Otherwise, your objects will not work as a
+Otherwise, your objects will not work as

 Hash equality: object.hash()

-The hash() method is used internally by Hash to improve key search
+The hash() method is used internally by Hash to improve key

-hashcode.
+each bucket a hashcode.
 (See Wikipedia for more on how hashtables work.)

-When you ask a Hash for the value for a given key, it converts the key to a hashcode
+When you ask a Hash for the value for a given key, it converts the key to a

-to figure out which bucket to look in.
+hashcode to figure out which bucket to look in.

-The default implementation of hash() in Kernel produces a different
+The default implementation of hash() in Kernel produces a

-value for every object.
-If you implement equals() in your class such that two objects
+different value for every object.
+If you implement equals() in your class

-can be considered equal, you will need to make sure that two equal objects return the
+such that two objects can be considered equal, you will need to make sure that

-same hashcode; two equal objects should return the same value when given as keys to a
+the same value when given as keys to a Hash, but if they have different

-Hash, but if they have different hashcodes, the hash will look in different places to
+hashcodes, the hash will look in different places to find their values.

 x.hash()takes no parameters and returns a string based on the state ofx- Calling